mariussmd/mariussmd/README.md

 if you like what i do, maybe consider buying me a coffee/tea 🥺👉
 <a href="https://www.buymeacoffee.com/mariusschmid" target="_blank"><img height="20" src="assets/buymeacoffee-icon.svg" alt="Buy Me A Coffee" ></a>
 👈

+**Current Project:**

+🌐 [darkalpaca.com](https://www.darkalpaca.com) - I am currently working on my website where I offer services in UI/UX design and web development.
+Feel free to visit and reach out for any collaboration or project inquiries!